Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: Introduction

 \subsection{Structure of the paper}

-We begin by proving the main Theorem for quasicategories as \ref{thm:qCatAdd} in section \ref{sec:quasi}.
+We begin by proving the Main Theorem for quasicategories as \ref{thm:qCatAdd} in section \ref{sec:quasi}.
 This section also contains the Key-Lemma \ref{lem:key}, which shows that the core idea of Steimle's proof remains true under our weaker assumptions.
-Section~\ref{sec:qPasting} provides a cubical version of the pasting lemma for homotopy pullbacks.
+Section~\ref{sec:qPasting} recalls the pasting lemma for homotopy pullbacks and proves several corollaries.
 This is used in section~\ref{sec:semiSegal} to prove the main theorem for semi-Segal spaces from its version for quasicategories.
 In doing so, we repair a proof of \cite{St17}.
 Finally, section~\ref{sec:wutCat} uses the results of the previous sections to prove the main Theorem~\ref{thm:wu-locadd}/\ref{thm:main} for weakly unital topological categories.

 The final section~\ref{sec:Cosp} applies these techniques to the category of cospans.
 We prove Theorem~\ref{thm:Cosp-fib} by first constructing an explicit topological model for $\Csp$ and then applying Theorem~\ref{thm:wu-locadd}.
 Then, the same setup is used to prove Corollary \ref{cor:RS-Fin}.